jiachenchia/Sales-Forecasting/README.md

 ---

-8. LSTM-tested-features - all of the features that I have tested that did not make the final model
+8. LSTM-tested-features - some features tested that did not improve the model (in no particular order)
-- 🟢 df: can create using "5.
-Data for LSTM Model FINAL.ipynb" in this repo OR 🔵 "Data for LSTM model.csv" in Microsoft Teams Planner "FM OPS BI" under "Sales Forecasting"
-- Need to set where does the code keep output file "Sales_Forecasting_LSTM_Model.h5".
+- treated categorical input as "regular" numerical input without MLP (context)
+- ran Optuna multiple times to search for the best hyperparameters of the model, these few were worse than original
+- took the final model with MLP and replaced hyperparameters with the best Optuna ones
+- removed columns (evident from previous project PFI tables) that did not impact the model much
+- added tile static embeddings into every time step and used static data to set the LSTM's initial state, to target static features being less impactful (evident in PFI tables)

 ---